-If you're interested in a baptismal ceremony at Metropolitan United Church, you will need to meet with one of our ministers.
-He will review the significance of baptism for your child (or for you).
-Through baptism, a person is welcomed into the Christian faith and develops a relationship with a faith Community.
+The first step is to meet with one of our ministers.
+They will review the significance of baptism for you or your child.
+Through baptism, a person is welcomed into the Christian faith and develops a relationship with a faith community.
 Baptism can hold tremendous significance for the parent as well.
-If you are new to Met, we hope that you will find this to be a time filled with potential for you to discover a relationship with us.
+If you are new to Metropolitan United Church, we hope this will be a moment of discovery for you.

-You need to be a member of Metropolitan United Church to have a baptism.
+Yes, you need to be a member of Metropolitan United Church to have a baptism.
 For more information on how to become a member, click here.

 Do both my partner and I have to be practicing Christians to have our child baptized at Metropolitan?

 No, both parents do not have to be practicing Christians to have your child baptized at Metropolitan.

 You may also want to consider the option of a Celebration of Birth, which is almost the same as a baptism without the trinitarian formula.
 This rite of passage enables a family who may blend Christianity with another faith tradition to bring a blessing to their newborn without compromising the belief system of either parent.
 In any event, one of our ministers can help you with this decision.

 Is there a charge for the baptismal ceremony?

 No, the baptismal ceremony is free of charge.

 What should I expect during the baptism ceremony?

 Baptisms normally take place during our regular Sunday 11 a.m. service, witnessed by our full congregation.
 This is important, because during the ceremony, the congregation makes a promise to the person being baptised to support that person in his or her spiritual growth.
 The ceremony takes a little more than five minutes, and includes: